scottnakada/Laravel/README.txt

 todo - a simple task list, which demonstrates developing a CRUD
 	interface to (C) Add tasks, (R) display tasks, (U) edit tasks, and (D) delete tasks

+products - create a products interface, and can add products/price,
+    list products, edit products, and delete products